An “IMHER ASKS” video segment on how to overcome challenges as an entrepreneur

-Part 2 of a video series featuring menstrual hygiene entrepreneur, Hyasintha Ntuyeko
+Part 2 of a video series featuring menstrual hygiene innovator, Hyasintha Ntuyeko

 Written by Sophie Basescu (IMHER Research Assistant)